 Coastal Towns in San Mateo County

-The peninsula’s oceanside towns are linked by Highway 1, an iconic route lined with jaw-dropping coastal vistas.
-Head south from San Francisco and make a stop in Pacifica, where Linda Mar Beach (aka Pacifica State Beach) is popular with sunbathers and surfers alike.
-Pacifica Pier is the perfect spot for a stroll and sunset viewing.
+The peninsula’s oceanside towns are linked by Highway 1, an iconic route—aka the Pacific Coast Highway—lined with jaw-dropping coastal vistas.
+Head south from San Francisco and make a stop in Pacifica, where Linda Mar Beach (known by the parks department as Pacifica State Beach) is popular with sunbathers and surfers alike.
+Pacifica Pier is the perfect spot for a stroll and beautiful sunsets.

-Continuing south you’ll arrive in historic Half Moon Bay, home to the Mavericks big-wave surf competition and a collection of unique shops, restaurants, farms, and wineries.
-Known as the pumpkin capital of the world, the annual Half Moon Bay Art and Pumpkin Festival is held every October and includes a popular pumpkin weigh-off (winners clock in at over 2,000 pounds).
+Continuing south you’ll arrive in historic Half Moon Bay, home to the Mavericks big-wave surf competition (more on that below) and a collection of unique shops, restaurants, farms, and wineries.
+Known as the pumpkin capital of the world, the annual Half Moon Bay Art and Pumpkin Festival is held here every October and includes a popular pumpkin weigh-off (winners clock in at over 2,000 pounds).
 Pillar Point Harbor offers kayaking, boat tours, a brewery, seafood bought straight off the boat, and superb wildlife viewing.